Man Utd's Pereira blasts 'arrogant' Van Dijk, Milner

 Pereira's criticism of Van Dijk came just days after Chelsea boss Frank Lampard had warned Liverpool not to get too "arrogant" following a touchline altercation when the two sides met.

-A 2-0 victory over Leicester on Sunday confirmed United will play in next season's Champions League and qualification has seen the club step up their attempts to sign Borussia Dortmund winger Jadon Sancho.
+A 2-0 victory over Leicester on Sunday confirmed United will play in next season's Champions League and qualification has seen the club step up their attempts to sign Borussia Dortmund winger Jadon Sancho, according to ESPN sources.
 Reports have suggested Pereira could be used as a makeweight in the deal.

 "I know they [United] are interested in Sancho, as they are talking about it everyday here," Pereira said when asked about the rumours.